tomsaleeba/ergoslab/README.md

   - 10x Kailh choc switches
   - 42x 1U MX key caps
   - 10x 1U Kailh choc key caps
-  - (optional) 2x WS2812 LED from a 144 LEDs/m strip, for layer status
+  - (optional) 2x WS2812 LED from a 144 LEDs/m strip, for layer status lights
+  - (optional) more WS2812 LEDs, of any density per meter strip, for underglow lighting.
+12x is probably a sane number but if you want to run them at lower power, you could probably use more.
   - 8x 4mm M2 standoffs (4 per side), for both mounting the OLED acrylic cover
       and mounting the bottom switch row section of PCB to the base plate
   - 16x 2mm M2 screws (8 per side)